joequery/Stupid-Table-Plugin/README.md

 ---------------------

-We want this plugin to remain as small as possible while giving you the power you need to sort **any** type of data.
-Consequently, we're leaving you, the developer, in charge of implementing sort functions.
-This Stupid jQuery Table plugin lets you easily do that.
-Just add a class of "type-DATATYPE" to the th of the proper column, and add a function to the plugin call.
+We want this plugin to remain as small as possible while giving you the power you need to sort almost any type of data.
+Thus we're leaving you, the developer, in charge of implementing sort functions.
+Sorry, this jQuery plugin is just too stupid!
+Luckily, we give you an easy means to hook up your sort functions to the table.

-Example usage:
+Example:

 The JS:
 ```